run-llama/llama_index/docs/getting_started/concepts.md

 #### Building Blocks
 [**Retrievers**](/core_modules/query_modules/retriever/root.md):
 A retriever defines how to efficiently retrieve relevant context from a knowledge base (i.e. index) when given a query.
-The specific retrieval logic differs for difference indices, the most popular being dense retrieval against a vector index.
+The specific retrieval logic differs for different indices, the most popular being dense retrieval against a vector index.

 [**Node Postprocessors**](/core_modules/query_modules/node_postprocessors/root.md):
 A node postprocessor takes in a set of nodes, then apply transformation, filtering, or re-ranking logic to them.